-- Time limits will be communicated at the Driver/Handler Meeting by the Chief Steward. - Time limits may be adjusted or removed during the race event, but will remain the same for all heat races or group of main event races. - The NCQMA time clock is located on the scoring tower building. - The time clock will be started at the initial green flag start of a race. - In a race, the time clock will be stopped under red flag condition, but will not be stopped under yellow flag conditions. - If the time limit expires under green flag conditions: - The race will end at the next flag, either the checkered flag or yellow flag. - If a yellow flag is displayed due to a caution, the cars will be lined up based on the scoring order.
-Cars that received a DOT or strike will be placed in their appropriate position. - Once cars are in the correct order, the checkered flag will be displayed and the race is officially over. - If the time limit expires under a yellow flag condition: - The race will be restarted. - o The race will end at the next flag, either the checkered flag or yellow flag. - If a yellow flag is displayed due to a caution, the cars will be lined up based on the scoring order.
-Cars that received a DOT or strike will be placed in their appropriate position. - Once cars are in the correct order, the checkered flag will be displayed and the race is officially over.
+- Time limits will be communicated at the Driver/Handler Meeting by the BOD. - In the event of inclement weather, time limit adjustments may be made throughout the day and communicated by the BOD. - Time limits may be adjusted or removed during the race event, but will remain the same for all heat races or group of main event races. - The NCQMA time clock is located on the scoring tower building. - The time clock will be started at the initial green flag start of a race. - In a race, the time clock will be stopped under red flag conditions, but will not be stopped under yellow flag conditions. - If the time limit expires under green flag conditions: - a.
+The race will end at the next flag, either the checkered flag or yellow flag. - b.
+If a yellow flag is displayed due to a caution, the cars will be lined up based on the scoring order.
+Cars that received a DOT or strike will be placed in their appropriate position. - c.
+Once cars are in the correct order, the checkered flag will be displayed and the race is officially over. - If the time limit expires under yellow flag conditions: - a.
+The race will be restarted. - b.
+The race will end at the next flag, either the checkered flag or yellow flag. - c.
+If a yellow flag is displayed due to a caution, the cars will be lined up based on the scoring order.
+Cars that received a DOT or strike will be placed in their appropriate position. - d.
+Once cars are in the correct order, the checkered flag will be displayed and the race is officially over.

-If you have any questions about this policy or require further clarification, please see an NCQMA official.
+If you have any questions about this policy or require further clarification, please see the NCQMA President.